 OPERATIONAL CHECKS: Perform the following checks in a safe area away from people, walls, or equipment.
 Do not operate the truck if you find a maintenance problem.
-Remove the truck from service, tag the truck with an "Out of Service Tag," and report the problem.
+Instead, remove the truck from service, tag the truck with an "Out of Service Tag," and report the problem.

 Check the horn.
-Make sure the horn works properly using both buttons.
+Make sure the horn works properly when depressing the horn button.